mahi-19/Weather-Application/README.md

 # Weather-Application
+# Weather App in Vanilla Javascript

+This is a cool weather app made in vanilla (pure) Javascript.

+In this app, I have fetched openweathermap.org API for current weather report.

+Hope you'll like this!

 A weather application which informs about current Location's name, Weather-description, Temprature, Windspeed and Humidity.
 This weather application is made using HTML, CSS and JavaScript.
 Weather information is fetched using API of the website:- http://openweathermap.org